cloudfoundry/diego-notes/README.md

 4. Restarting `CRASHED` ActualLRPs
 	- It is the converger's responsibilities to restart `CRASHED` ActualLRPs (see above)
 5. Re-emitting start requests
 	- The request to start the ActualLRP may have failed.
-This can be detected if the ActualLRP remains in the `PENDING` state for longer than some timescale.
+This can be detected if the ActualLRP remains in the `UNCLAIMED` state for longer than some timescale.
 The Converger acts by resubmitting a start request.

 ### Harmonizing ActualLRPs with Container State: Rep